Let's Go Luna!

-Let's Go Luna! is an educational animated children's television series created by Joe Murray for PBS Kids.
+Let's Go Luna! is an educational animated children's television series created by Joe Murray that aired on PBS Kids.
 Murray formerly worked on the Nickelodeon animated series Rocko's Modern Life and Cartoon Network animated series Camp Lazlo.
-It is co-produced by 9 Story Media Group.
+It is co-produced by 9 Story Media Group and Brown Bag Films.
 Judy Greer provides the voice of the titular Luna.
 In the first season, there are 38 half-hour episodes and a one-hour special.
 The second season has 26 episodes and premiered on May 10, 2021.
 Each episode consists of two 11-minute story segments, with a short segment of one of the characters telling a folktale, song or poem from that country in between.